 Cambodian leader says officials must master mobile internet

-PHNOM PENH, Cambodia — Cambodia’s long-serving Prime Minister Hun Sen said on Monday he would not appoint anyone as provincial governor who is unfamiliar with the use of social media and smartphones.
+PHNOM PENH, Cambodia (AP) — Cambodia’s long-serving Prime Minister Hun Sen said Monday he would not appoint anyone as provincial governor who is unfamiliar with the use of social media and smartphones.

 Hun Sen, an avid Facebook user, told a hospital inauguration in the capital Phnom Penh that officials need to be able to use apps such as WhatsApp, Viber, LINE, Telegram, WeChat and Zoom to do their job effectively. , such as organizing online meetings.

 Hun Sen said recently that he created groups on WhatsApp and Telegram so he could use his phone to coordinate with various ministries.